strongloop/strongloop.com2/_posts/2019-06-26-building-an-online-game-with-loopback-4-pt4.md

 ### In This Episode

 We already have some APIs that allow users to customize their characters.
 However, a user should not get access to characters that belong to other users.
-With that in mind, we will add user authentication and role-based access control to this project in this episode.
+With that in mind, we will add user authentication and role-based access control to this project.

-You can check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part4/firstgame) for the code of this episode.
+You can check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part4/firstgame) for this episode's code.

 <!--more-->

 ### Introduction

-In this series, I'm going to help you learn LoopBack 4 and how to easily build your own API and web project with it.
-We'll do so by creating a new project I'm working on: an online web text-based adventure game.
-In this game, you can create your own account to build characters, fight monsters and find treasures.
-You will be able to control your character to take a variety of actions: attacking enemies, casting spells, and getting loot.
+In this series, I'm going to help you learn LoopBack 4 and how to use it to easily build your own API and web project!
+We'll do so by creating a my new project: an online web text-based adventure game.
+In this game, you create your own account to build characters, fight monsters and find treasures.
+You'll be able to control your character to take a variety of actions: attacking enemies, casting spells, and getting loot.
 This game also allows multiple players to log in and play with their friends.

 ### Previously on Building an Online Game With LoopBack 4